Statistical tests

 Note that the Kruskal-Wallis test is also known as the Wilcoxon rank-sum test in the special case of a 2-level categorical variable.

-“Non-parametric” means that there is no parametric distribution assumption made on the continuous variable - i.e. the continuous variable does not need to be normally distributed.
+“Non-parametric” means that there is no parametric distribution assumption made on the continuous variable - i.e. the continuous variable is not assumed to be normally distributed.

-Conduct a Kruskal-Wallis test to test the null hypothesis of no association between marker status and response versus the alternative hypothesis that there is an association between marker status and response.
+Conduct a Kruskal-Wallis test to test the null hypothesis of no association between age and radiation therapy versus the alternative hypothesis that there is an association between age and radiation therapy.

 Kruskal-Wallis rank sum test